kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

-Values between 1 and 5 are used to represent this urgency, to provide flexibility to the endpoints for giving some responses more or less precedence than others that belong to the supplementary group. {{merging}} explains how these values might be used.
+Values between 1 and 5 are used to represent this urgency, to provide flexibility to the endpoints for giving some responses more or less precedence than others that belong to the supplementary group. {{collaboration}} explains how these values might be used.

 Clients SHOULD NOT use values 1 and 5.
 Servers MAY use these values to